CLEAN WATER STARTS AT HOME

 Test That Soil

 No IQ test needed here!
-Testing your soil periodically guarantees that you only add to the soil what it needs to help your plants grow.
+Testing your soil periodically determines whether or not your garden needs feeding, and guarantees that you only add to the soil what it needs to help your plants grow.
 This helps reduce excess nutrient run-off and keeps your garden looking its best.
+Locally, soil testing is conducted by the University of Connecticut Soil Lab (Storrs) and the Connecticut Agricultural Experiment Station in New Haven.

 Keeping or adding native vegetation along sensitive resources such as wetlands, watercourses, or the coastline protects these areas from soil erosion, filters pollutants, maintains wildlife habitat, and keeps the water cooler (for fish).